most aggressive dog breeds

 (d) a breed's ability to mitigate negative effects (17, 18)

-What the Average Person Typically Means When Talking About Aggressive Dogs
+What People Think When Talking About Aggressive Dogs

 With the technical definition of aggressive dog breeds out of the way, how does the average person typically use the term?